-Thom Eisele is a Professor in the Department of Tropical Medicine and the Director of the Center for Applied Malaria Research and Evaluation (https://scholar.google.com/citations?user=ECK-1AIAAAAJ&hl=en).
-His research focuses on malaria epidemiology and evaluating malaria control and elimination strategies.
+Dr. Thom Eisele is a Professor in the Department of Tropical Medicine and the Director of the Center for Applied Malaria Research and Evaluation in the Tulane School of Public Health and Tropical Medicine.
+His research focuses on malaria epidemiology and evaluating malaria control and elimination strategies (NCBI Bibliography: https://www.ncbi.nlm.nih.gov/labs/bibliography/1Ly_xtnqtR2Ax/bibliography/public/).
 Areas of expertise include malaria epidemiology, evaluating the impact of malaria control/elimination strategies, and measurement of malaria intervention coverage and malaria health outcomes.
 His current research focuses on measuring the impact of malaria elimination strategies in Zambia and Haiti with funding from the Bill & Melinda Gates Foundation.
-Dr. Eisele is a member of the Roll Back Malaria Monitoring and Evaluation Reference Group, the Technical Expert Group on Surveillance, Monitoring and Evaluation for the WHO Global Malaria Program, and was previously a Malaria Expert Group member of the WHO Child Health Epidemiology Reference Group.
+Prof Eisele has led or been involved with generating evidence of the impact of novel malaria control and elimination tools using large-scale community randomized controlled trials.
+These including evaluating the impact of insecticide treated mosquito nets in Kenya, and more recently in Zambia, malaria mass test and treatment, mass drug administration (MDA) for malaria, and a new malaria vector control tool attractive toxic sugar baits.
+Prof Eisele has served as a member of the Roll Back Malaria Monitoring and Evaluation Reference Group (since 2003), the WHO Global Malaria Program (GMP) Technical Expert Group on Surveillance Monitoring and Evaluation, the Malaria Eradication Research Agenda (I and II), the ACTWatch advisory board, the Improve Coverage Measurement core advisory group, the Child Health Epidemiology Reference Group, as well as numerous evidence review groups (ERGs) for the WHO GMP, including those for case management, mass treatment strategies, MDA, malaria in pregnancy and malaria burden estimation.

 Joe Keating is Professor in the Department of Tropical Medicine.
 His research focuses on malaria and vector-borne disease epidemiology, as well as evaluating infectious diseases control programs.
 Areas of expertise include epidemiology, vector ecology, evaluation and measurement, and data analysis.
 Dr. Keating has strong ties in Ethiopia, where he currently runs a malaria epidemic detection surveillance system.
 Dr. Keating is an active member of the Military Infectious Disease Research Program (MIDRP) vector biology review panel, and a technical advisor for the Eritrea National Malaria Control Program.